Improve Your Walking or Running Form in 3 Steps

 Do you walk or run as part of your fitness regimen?

 It might surprise you to learn that some simple tweaks to your form could help you go farther and faster while preventing injuries and pain.

 Good Form Running and Good Form Walking techniques were originally developed by the team at Okemos-based Playmakers and have spread throughout the country.
 The techniques include three simple, essential steps to keep in mind when you hit the sidewalk, trail or road.

-DJ McMillan is a running specialist at Playmakers.
-He said people who’ve attended the store’s Good Form clinics have told him they’ve seen dramatic improvements in pain they were experiencing due to walking and running.
-And it’s not just athletes – people who are on their feet all day due to their profession can also re-learn the optimal way to walk, making for a marked improvement in their quality of life.
+Good form is not just important for athletes.
+People who are on their feet all day due to their profession can also re-learn the optimal way to walk, making for a marked improvement in their quality of life.
 Proper technique can preserve the condition of the back, joints and other body parts.

 As a core part of their mission, the Playmakers Fitness Foundation works to empower people to adopt and sustain a healthier and more active lifestyle by providing opportunities for people to move more and educational programs that train people to move better, explained Alicia Armstrong, director of community outreach.
 The Good Form techniques are a big part of how they do just that.

 Ready to improve your form?
 If you’re close to Playmakers, a form analysis is included as part of their free 6-Step Fit Process.
 You can also sign up for classes or check out the tips below:

 - Posture: Elongate your spine and keep your head level, eyes looking forward.
 Relax your arms to a 90-degree angle at your sides.
 Keep your arms and shoulders relaxed and use compact arm swings, avoiding crossing the body’s centerline.